 To effectively manage your sales reps and campaign performance, you need to know which sales activities and metrics to track and monitor.

 Sales activities are the day-to-day practices or operations performed by sales representatives.
-Quality sales activities have a direct correlation with business growth and pipeline opportunity, so it is important to focus on the right metrics.
+Quality sales activities have a direct correlation with business growth and pipeline opportunities, so it’s important to focus on the right metrics.

 At Superhuman Prospecting, we define a call activity in 3 aspects: